 Kiana Honarmand is an artist born and raised in Iran.
-Her work addresses issues related to her cultural identity, violation of women's rights in Iran, censorship, surveillance, and the Western perception of the Middle East.
+Her work addresses issues related to her cultural identity, violation of women's rights in Iran, censorship, surveillance, and the Western perception of her SWANA identity.
 Derived from her interest in different materials and processes, Kiana’s interdisciplinary practice features the use of digital fabrication tools as well as traditional methods of craft.
 In 2012, Kiana moved to the United States to pursue and complete her Master of Fine Arts degree.
 She currently lives and works in the Bay Area.
 Her work has been exhibited in solo and group exhibitions throughout the United States and Internationally.